Nisha Gadgil, MD

 Get to know Nisha Gadgil, MD

-Dr. Nisha Gadgil is a board-certified Pediatric Neurosurgeon at Texas Children’s Hospital and an Assistant Professor Of Neurosurgery at Baylor College of Medicine.
-She completed neurosurgery residency at Baylor College of Medicine and fellowship training in pediatric neurosurgery at Texas Children’s hospital.
-Dr. Gadgil is a leading specialist in the surgical treatment of spasticity and dystonia with procedures such as rhizotomy, intrathecal baclofen pump and deep brain stimulation.
-She brings more than 10 years of experience to her role as Director of Pediatric Neurosurgical Movement Disorders.
-She also serves as the associate program director for the Baylor College of Medicine neurosurgery residency.
+Dr. Gadgil is a board-certified Pediatric Neurosurgeon at Texas Children’s Hospital and an Assistant Professor at Baylor College of Medicine.
+She completed neurosurgery residency at Baylor College of Medicine and fellowship training in pediatric neurosurgery at Texas Children’s Hospital.
+She brings more than 12 years of experience to her role as Director of Pediatric Neurosurgical Movement Disorders.
+She also serves as the Associate Program Director for the Baylor College of Medicine neurosurgery residency.

 Clinical Interests